beeware/Python-Windows-template/README.rst

 Next steps
 ----------

-Of course, just running Python code isn't very interesting by itself - you'll be able to output to the console, and see that output in XCode, but if you tap the app icon on your phone, you won't see anything - because there isn't a visible console on an iPhone.

 To do something interesting, you'll need to work with the native Windows system libraries to draw widgets and respond to screen taps.
 One option is the `toga`_ library, which is a cross-platform widget toolkit that supports Windows.